René Laennec: Early life

 Laennec was born in Quimper (Brittany).
 His mother died of tuberculosis when he was five years old, and he went to live with his great-uncle the Abbé Laennec (a priest).
-As a child, Laennec became ill with lassitude and repeated instances of pyrexia.
+As a child, Laennec became ill with fatigue and repeated instances of fever.
 Laennec was also thought to have asthma.
 At the age of twelve, he proceeded to Nantes, where his uncle, Guillaime-François Laennec, worked in the faculty of medicine at the university.
 Laennec was a gifted student.

 His father (a lawyer) later discouraged him from continuing as a doctor and René then had a period of time where he took long walks in the country, danced, studied Greek, and wrote poetry.
 However, in 1799 he returned to study.
 Laennec studied medicine at the University of Paris under several famous physicians, including Dupuytren and Jean-Nicolas Corvisart-Desmarets.
 There he was trained to use sound as a diagnostic aid.
 Corvisart advocated the re-introduction of percussion during the French Revolution.